Mazhar-Kakar/mazhar-kakar/README.md

 Hello Tech Folks,

-I am a Computer Engineering student and an Aspiring Azure Data Engineer with a strong interest in building scalable and reliable data systems.
+I am a Computer Engineering student and an Aspiring Data Engineer with a strong interest in building scalable and reliable data systems.

 Currently, I am learning and practicing SQL and Python, and building end-to-end data engineering projects to understand how real-world data pipelines, ETL processes, and cloud data platforms work.